influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 ###### Removing a data node from a cluster

-The command removes a data node running at `cluster-data-node-03:8088` from an existing cluster.
+In this example, the `remove-data` command removes a data node running at `cluster-data-node-03:8088` from an existing cluster.

 ```
 ~# influxd-ctl remove-data cluster-data-node-03:8088